-Jean-Michel Huguenin is one of the first and foremost gallery owners of the colony of Saint Germain des Prés.
+Jean-Michel Huguenin is one of the first and foremost gallery owners in the Saint Germain des Prés district.

-From more than 40 years, this discreet discoverer has been passionately collecting art items from Africa, America, Oceania and Asia.
+From more than 40 years, this discreet discoverer has been passionately collecting art works from Africa, America, Oceania and Asia.

 Among these 27 pieces, three were donated:

 - A small wooden Bena Lulua statuette (Congo), donated in 1964 to the musée de l’Homme

 - A small Makonde head (Tanzania), donated in 1969 to the musée de l’Homme

 - And above all, an exceptional object donated to the musée du quai Branly in 2006: a Boli cult object.
 It is exhibited in the Africa section of the Museum's Permanent Collections.

 Description of the Boli cult object in the book Musée du quai Branly – La Collection (Skira Flammarion, 2009):

 «The gallery owner and collector Jean-Michel Huguenin had owned this piece for long time, having acquired it in Mali in 1972.

 This object has two «brothers» in the musée du quai Branly, one of which comes from the collection of the musée de l’Homme, and the other from the collection of the musée des Arts d’Afrique et d’Océanie.
 What we know best about these strange objects called boli is the story of their appearance in European collections, thanks to Michel Leiris's publications (report of the famous Dakar-Djibouti expedition, headed by Marcel Griaule, who «collected» 3500 pieces for the musée du Trocadéro that Leiris narrated in the book: "l’Afrique Fantôme".
 Insofar as the boli related to that period is concerned, Michel Leiris did not hide the brutal nature of the «seizure».